ta-web-paris/lab-vuejs-bulma/README.md

 ![Screenshot](https://i.imgur.com/oPqwO3z.png)

+Use the component in your `index.html` file with the header and the body you like.

 ### Iteration 2 | Modal

 Now you will integrate the modal component.
-You will create 3 buttons, representing a country, that trigger a modal with the information of the country:
+You will create 3 buttons, each representing a country, that will open a modal with the information of the country.
+The countries will be:

 * **France**: The capital is Paris
 * **Spain**: The capital is Madrid
 * **United-States**: The capital is Washington

-Your Vue.js component should have:
+Your Vue.js component should:

-* The id `bulmaModal`
+* Have the id `bulmaModal`,
-* Two props: `head` and `body`
+* Require two props: `head` and `body`,
-* It should emit a `close` event
+* Emit a `close` event when it is closed.

 At the end of this iteration, you should see something like this: